Reference to subkinds

 Possessive relations and maximality

-I am researching possessive nominals that must denote the maximal entity that fits their descriptive content.
-I argue that this is affected by the sort of possessive relation.
+I am researching the conditions under which a possessive nominal must denote the maximal entity that fits its descriptive content.